BerkeleyHCI/PolymorphicBlocks/reference.md

 ```

 - `self.port_name = self.Port(...)` defines a port on the block.
-- Ports must be typed, the `Passive` port type is not automatically connectable to typed single-wire ports like `Ground` or `VoltageSink` without explicit adapters.
+- Ports must be typed, the `Passive` port type is not automatically connectable to typed single-wire ports like `Ground` or `VoltageSink` without adapters.
 - Ports take electrical modeling parameters (like voltage and current limits) as parameters, empty parameter generally means an ideal port.
 - `PassiveConnector` is an abstract class for connectors with a parameterizable number of passive-typed pins, including 2.54mm headers, FPCs, and more.
 - `PassiveConnector.connected(...)` automatically adapts typed ports to the connector's Passive ports.